 So I’ve had some ‘time out’.
 By this I mean time away from technology.
 As a graphic design student & blogger I find myself spending a lot of time online because I’ll be tweeting, looking for inspiration, researching artists and just generally browsing to keep up with the design world.
 I get a bit carried away sometimes so I decided it was time to have a break from technology.

 Monday & Tuesday were technology free for me.
-I went to Norwich with my Mum & sister and we enjoyed a lot of shopping(9 hours in total!) and also a trip to the Sainsbury Centre for Visual Arts.
+I went to Norwich with my Mum & sister and we enjoyed a lot of shopping(9 hours in total!) and also a trip to the Sainsbury Centre.
 I visited SCVA for the first time when researching for my FMP at college.
 Then, I was mainly interested in the building itself as I theoretically planned to house my FMP European Design Festival at SCVA.
 This time it was all about the art though, with my sister taking particular interest in the work by Francis Bacon(something to do with her A-Level).

 I was more interested in the gift shop to be honest.
 At the moment the SCVA is holding 2 photography focused exhibitions (John Hedgecoe and Dorothy Bohm) which I didn’t view but it meant that there were some photography and also typewriter (don’t understand why but not complaining!) themed goodies: